abarbanell/arduino-wino/_posts/2015-11-22-arduino-config.md

 repository](https://github.com/abarbanell/arduino-wino/tree/master/sketch_config)
 [wino-boards](http://wino-board.com).

-If you follow these instructions and flash this sketch to your Arduino.
+Just follow these instructions and flash this sketch to your Arduino.
 In my case it is a [wino-board](http://wino-board.com) which has a 32bit SAMD CPU and an ESP8266 WiFi chip all on board already.